 3. Minute To Win It

 Basketball shooting drills that focus on teamwork are definitely some of our favorites!
 First, divide players into two even lines and have them start on the two elbows of the foul line.
 During the game, both lines shoot, rebound, and pass to the next player in line.
-The team with the most baskets made at the end of one minute are declared the winner!
+The team with the most baskets made at the end of one minute is declared the winner!

 4. Knockout